jia2lin3yuan1/Leetcode-oral/Python/115--Distinct-Subsequences--Hard.md

 ```

 # Oral:
 We can use DP to solve this problem.
-First, we create a list to record the DP status, where : (### its kth element means the number of the subsequence: the first $$k$$ values in t)
+First, we create a list to record the DP status, where : (### its kth element means the number of the subsequence: the first k values in t)
         ``` dp[k]: number of subsequence t[:k-1]
         ```